GeorgeQuantAnalyst/crypto-trading-bootcamp/index.md

 **Use-cases of cryptocurrencies**
 > Peer-to-peer payment system, Programmable Money, Collateral or Governance

-> Cryptocurrencies are primarily used as a digital medium of exchange.
-They are decentralized and operate on a blockchain network, which is a distributed ledger technology that records and verifies transactions.
-Cryptocurrencies can be used to make purchases, transfer money, and store value.
-They can also be used for more advanced applications such as smart contracts and decentralized applications (dApps).
-Some people also use cryptocurrencies as an investment, buying and holding them with the expectation that their value will increase over time.
-Bitcoin

 **What is trading?**
 > Trading refers to the exchange of goods or assets between two or more parties.
 This can take place in a variety of contexts, in crypto world is buying and selling cryptocurrencies on a crypto-exchange (buy or sell assets into your wallet or hedge before price risk on futures market)